appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ---
-description: Keep your Appsmith installation up-to-date.
-Follow these simple steps to update the Appsmith installation to the latest version for your platform.
+description: Follow the steps to update Appsmith to the latest version.
 ---

 # Update Appsmith
-This page describes the steps for updating Appsmith to the latest version for your installation type.
+This page provides instructions to update Appsmith to the latest version.

 ## Prerequisites
-Before you update your Appsmith installation, ensure that you have completed the following steps:
+Ensure that you complete the following steps before starting the update process.

-* A minimum of 2 GB of free storage must be available for both the backup and update tasks to run successfully.
+* At least 2 GB of free storage.
-* Create a backup of the Appsmith instance before performing a manual update.
-For more information about creating a backup, see [Backup Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance).
+* Create a backup of the Appsmith instance before a manual update.
+Refer to the [Backup Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance) section.
-* If you are on a version earlier than v1.9.2, upgrade to version v1.9.2 before upgrading to the latest version.
-For more information about upgrading to a checkpoint version, see [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades).
+* If you are on a version earlier than v1.9.2, first upgrade to version v1.9.2.
+Refer to the [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades) section.

 ## Docker Compose
-To update Appsmith, follow these steps on Docker Compose or any other platform that uses docker-compose (like AWS AMI or DigitalOcean).
+Follow the below steps on Docker or platforms that use `docker-compose`.
+For example, AWS AMI or DigitalOcean.

 You can update Appsmith in one of the following ways:

 * [Manual update](#manual-update)
 * [Automatic update](#automatic-update)

 ### Manual update
-To update Appsmith manually, go to the root directory of the installation and run the following command:
+Go to the root directory of the installation and run:

 ```
 docker-compose pull && docker-compose rm -fsv appsmith && docker-compose up -d